udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 - asset on the Ethereum public chain (ERC721 and UDAP Singular style)
 - asset in application state channels.

-The asset in state channels can be "upgraded" to be vertified by Ethereum, at a cost of gas comsumption.
+The asset in state channels can be "upgraded" to be certified by Ethereum, at a cost of gas consumption.

 The following diagram shows the concept of UDAP Wallet.